Definition of General Journal

 Assume that a company depreciates its equipment at a rate of $10,000 per year.

 In the general journal the company enters the following information:

 - Depreciation Expense $10,000 (in the debit column)

 - Accumulated Depreciation $10,000 (in the credit column)

 - A short explanation such as "Depreciation for the Year"

-The amounts in the general journal are then posted to the specified accounts, which are contained in the general ledger.
+Next, the amounts in the general journal must be posted to the specified accounts in the general ledger.
 In our example, the account Depreciation Expense will be debited as of December 31 for $10,000 and the account Accumulated Depreciation will be credited as of December 31 for $10,000.